 - For more information on properly caring for your pet, call your veterinarian.

-- Adopt-A-Pet!: The Animal Village has a number of dogs and cats that need loving homes.
+- Adopt-A-Pet: The Animal Village has a number of dogs and cats that need loving homes.
 Visit our facility to meet some of our eligible animals.
-Our adoption fees range from $80-$100.
+Our adoption fee is $90.
 Give a lonely dog or cat a home.
-You'll be saving a life and gaining a lifelong friend!
+You'll be saving a life and gaining a best friend!

 - Animal Service Officers work to protect you.
 The Animal Services Staff appreciates your cooperation with animal control situations.

 - Your pet cannot talk.
 If he is lost, the only hope of identifying him is his city dog license or a microchip.
 You should have a picture of your pet, as well as a description including height, weight, age, color and distinctive markings.
 These items will help us determine whether or not your pet is in our care.

 Little Rock Animal Services offers a volunteer workshop every 2nd Saturday of the month.
 This workshop will entail an intense look at Animal Services and the Animal Shelter to give citizens an in-depth look at the challenges that face staff daily in public safety, animal welfare, animal care as well as adoptions.
 This program will allow staff to better care for the animals in custody of the City as well as inform citizens on ordinances and proper animal care.

 To sign-up for our Volunteer Training, please email email@example.com